Masonry Repair – 4 Common Brick Crack Problems

 Solution: Contact your local masonry repair pro to have these cracks repaired to keep water, bugs and reptiles from entering the home.

 Solution: Contact your local masonry repair pro for an evaluation.
-Some cracks are simple for a masonry repair pro to evaluate and others may require an engineer’s analysis and testing to determine the cause and recommend the type of repair needed.
+Some can be services with a simple masonry crack repair, others need a pro to evaluate and may require an engineer’s analysis to determine the cause and type of repair needed.

 4.)
 Bulging or Bowed Wall Cracks Cracks can appear throughout an entire wall or the wall is bulged, bowed in or out or has sunken.
 This is a serious issue and is usually the symptom of age related failure or structural failure due to improper reinforcement of the masonry.